 - Interventions - forceps and vacuum (2-14 times more likely), episiotomy, or cesarean section (2-3 times more likely) - may be required should your baby become lethargic in utero, have difficulty getting into the proper birth position, experience respiratory depression, and/or show signs of decreased or unstable fetal heart rate

 - Slowed, weakened or ceased contractions will require a dosge of Pitocin to be administered which causes very intense, long and painful contractions

 - After birth, some babies struggle to latch on, causing breastfeeding difficulty

 - What combination and dosage of drugs will be used?

 - How could the medications used affect my baby?

 - Will I be able to get up and walk around?

-- What liquids and solids will I be able to consume?
+- What liquids and solids will I be able to consume, if any?

-- Does taking this medication put a time limit on the duration of my labor?
+- Does taking this medication start a time limit on the duration of my labor progress?

-- What percentage of epidural births you've attended result in interventions or C-section?
+- What percentage of epidural births that you've attended have resulted in C-section or other interventions?